maxdollinger/daylight-alarm-clock/README.md

 ```
 git clone https://github.com/maxdollinger/daylight-alarm-clock.git
 ```
-now there should ne an directory "daylight-alarm-clock".
+now there should be a directory "daylight-alarm-clock".
 To open it:
 ```
 cd daylight-alarm-clock
 ```